Kong/docs.konghq.com/app/_src/mesh/features/meshglobalratelimit.md

 ### Prerequisites

-- Kubernetes cluster on which you will run demo
+- A Kubernetes cluster to run the demo on
 - `Helm` installed
 - `kumactl` installed locally